bennyb0y/burrito-rater/docs/DEVELOPMENT.md

 If you're having trouble connecting to the API:

-1. Check your `.env.local` file to ensure the API URLs are set correctly
+1. Check your `.env.local` file to ensure the API URL is set correctly
-2. Verify that the API server is running (if using a local API server)
+2. Verify that the Cloudflare Worker is deployed and running
 3. Check the browser console for CORS errors or other issues

 ### Database Issues